NoaWo/Flow-Free-Solver/README.md

 Written by Shahar Bar and Noa Wolfgor

 ## Flow Free Game
-Flow Free is a simple yet addictive puzzle game.
+Flow Free is a simple puzzle game.

 Each puzzle is a grid contains 2 dots of each color.
 There are puzzles in a variety of sizes.